Western lowland gorilla

 Gorillas live up to 50 years in the wild.
 They give birth to a single baby every four years after a pregnancy of 8 – 9 months.
 Western lowland gorillas differ from other sub-species as they are smaller in size and have grey-brown coats and auburn chests.
 Their skulls are wider with deep brow ridges and smaller ears.

-At Blackpool Zoo, we have a group of five Western lowland gorillas comprising Bukavu, the silverback, Miliki and her daughter, Meisie, Njema and her son, Moanda.
+At Blackpool Zoo, we have a group of six Western lowland gorillas comprising Bukavu, the silverback, Miliki and her daughter, Meisie & her son Makari, Njema and Moanda.
 They are a contented group and enjoy spending time on Gorilla Mountain when the weather is suitable.